vele616/monorepo/packages/jobboard/website/content/jobs/backend-engineer-ruby-on-rails-startupz-com-dBnia.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/startupz-com"
 companyWebsite: "http://www.startupz.com/"
-summary: "If you have experience with the tools, Startupz.com is looking for someone with your skillset."
+summary: "If you have experience with PostgreSQL and/or Elasticsearch, Startupz is looking for someone with your skillset."
 summaryBackup: "Startupz.com is looking for a backend engineer that has experience in: #javascript, #rubylang, #reactjs."
-featured: 20
+featured: 12
 ---

 ## Job description